 This faction seen in the game is inspired from the Norsemen of the Viking age, a period extending from 8th to the mid 11th century of European history.
 Fearsome seafarers, they raided and terrorized coastal towns and settlements as far as southern Italy.
 Contrary to how they are popularly depicted, they didn’t have horns on their helmets.
 Also contrary, Vikings weren’t savage raiders with primitive tools and little armor.
 Vikings could field highly effective armies when they needed to and founded dynasties that went on to rule major portions of England, Northern France and Russia.

 The “Raider” in the game is based on the Housecarl, elite guards of Scandinavian nobility.
 The “Warlords” are based on wealthy Jarls who could afford good armor and swords.
+The ‘Highlander’ is inspired by the Gallowglass, elite mercenaries of Norse-Gaelic descent.
 Lastly, the “Berserkers” and “Valkyries”, despite their names, are loosely based on well-to-do Karls (freemen) of Viking society.

 Weapons and Armor